kleberrangel/tigerlinux.github.io/recipes/linux/unattended/README.md

 Finally, if you want to create your own cloud-init-based-to-be-used-with-openstack templates, remember: DO NOT use lvm if you intend to use the auto-resize options in your openstack instances.
 Also, try to stick with EXT4 in "at least" "/boot" and "/" partitions.
 You can use other filesystems in your secondary disks, but, for the primary-root-disk, use ext4 !.

+## Software-RAID Templates.

+Along the templates for LVM, you'll find some software-raid-lvm templates too.
+Those are hard-coded with sda/sdb, so, if your device mapping is different, clone the repo and make your own adjustments.

 End.-